Proto-Baltic language: Participle

 Proto-Baltic had active and passive voice participles.
 Traditionally, it is believed that active voice participles already existed in PIE.
-Participles were modified in case the same way as the nominals.
+Participles were declined the same way as the nominals.
 The vocative case probably coincided with the nominative one.
 The participle had three genders (masculine, feminine and neuter), numbers (singular, dual, plural) and tenses (present, future, past).
 Active participles were used to express a specific trait of an object that arises as a result of their own doing while passive participles were meant to express a specific trait of an object that arises as a result of someone else taking action.

 Present participles of the verbs *rinktei 'gather, collect', *turētei 'have', *laikītei 'hold':